hfwang132/hfwang132.github.io/content/posts/Post_20251102_高精度时间测量-TDC-Time-Tagger-原理和结构分析/index.en.md

 > Does it look complicated?
-Don't worry; it will be explained below.
+Do not worry; it will be explained below.

-It can be instantiated in Verilog using the CARRY4 primitive (Primitive):
+In Verilog, it can be instantiated through the CARRY4 primitive:

 ```
 CARRY4 CARRY4_inst (